billyfryer/Website/content/start/02-create/index.markdown

 ---
-date: "2021-05-26"
-draft: false
-excerpt: How to use the blogdown R package to create a new site, update the theme for an existing Hugo Apéro site, or convert an existing site to this theme.
+title: "02: Create your site"
 slug: create-site
+weight: 2
 subtitle: ""
-title: '02: Create your site'
-weight: 2
+excerpt: "How to use the blogdown R package to create a new site, update the theme for an existing Hugo Apéro site, or convert an existing site to this theme."
+date: 2021-05-26
+draft: false
 ---

 ## New site, GitHub first